projectmela/Session_analysis_tools/README.md

 # Srt analyzer of drone flight
-This code helps in anlysing you drone session using the srt files created
-## Documentation

-# **SRT analyzer**
-This code helps in identifies the errors and other unique data from each drone session.
-It creates a csv file combing all the data.
+This code helps you in analyzing your drone session using the SRT files created.The code analyses the SRT files of the flight session and gives yououtput, identifying errors and other unique data from each session.

-The information in the csv file are:
+1)It creates a CSV file combining all the data.The information in the CSV file is:
-Flight number, Global start/end time, max/min height, drift status, height variation, frame drop, miss clicks, start/end frame, relay video
+Flight number, Global start/end time, max/min-height, drift status,height variation, frame drop, miss clicks, start/end frame,relay video.

+2)It produces a text file that contains details of sessions that havepassed above the threshold.

+3)It creates a graph which shows the overlap between drone flights

+# Video corruption checker

+Check if the videos recorded in each session are corrupted by going through the folders.
+A data frame is created that provides details about each video's viability

+# Reanaming the files

+This code renames the video and SRT files in a format that includes the date_session_drone_id_filename.

+For example 20230212_SM_LEK1_P2D2_DJI0123
 ## Installation

 These codes can be directly run using python once you have downloaded and installed the required files.

 dependencies:
   - python=3.10.9
   - numpy=1.23.5